Flex Frequently Asked Questions

 Surency Flex offers four ways to access your plan details:

-Treat you Surency Flex Benefits Card like a Credit Card.
-If it’s lost, contact Surency Flex customer service immediately at 866-818-8805.
-Or you can report it lost within your Member Account.
-Log in.
-Select the “Profile” tab, then select “Banking/Cards”, and then “Report Lost/Stolen.”
+Treat your Surency Flex Benefits Card like a credit card.
+If it’s lost, contact Surency Flex Customer Service immediately at 866-818-8805.
+Or you can report it lost via your Member Account or the mobile app.
+Log in and select the “Profile” tab, select “Banking/Cards,” then “Report Lost/Stolen”.
 Click “Submit” to save your changes.
-Once you’ve reported your Card lost or stolen, Surency Flex will send you a replacement Benefits Card.
+Once you’ve reported your card lost or stolen, Surency Flex will send you a replacement Benefits Card.

 A Commuter Benefits program is a qualified transportation benefit program authorized by the IRS and provided by your employer.
 For Pre-Tax Benefits programs administered by Surency Flex, eligible expenses are dictated by the IRS, and Surency Flex uses those guidelines in reviewing your claims.